-Who taught you to crochet and knit?
+Who taught you to crochet?

 What is your favourite item to crochet?

 Blankets are, without a doubt, my favourite thing to crochet and I always have one on the go.
 I’m not sure how many I have made since starting to crochet a couple of years ago but it’s fair to say our house is full of them, as is our caravan and all our pets beds.